ImperialCollegeLondon/INDI/docs/YAML_settings.md

 # YAML settings

 The yaml file controls the workflow of the pipeline.
 There are three main workflows with this tool.
 This is controlled by the `workflow_mode` parameter as explained in the section below.

 ## WORKFLOWS

 `start_folder = PATH`: path to where any subfolder with the name `diffusion_images` will be processed.
+We can alternatively define this path when calling the python script in the terminal.

 `workflow_mode = anon | reg | main`:

 - `anon`: No post-processing is done.
-Reads the DICOM files and converts the relevant data to a pandas dataframe.
+Reads the DICOM files and converts the relevant data to a pandas dataframe, and an h5 file.
 No patient identifying information is stored.
-After this **all DICOM files are deleted**!
+After this **all DICOM files are archived** in a 7zip file encrypted with a password!
+The password is defined in the `.env` file.

 >[!WARNING]
-> When using the `anon` mode, all DICOM files are deleted automatically.
-So make sure there is a backup of the data.
+> For safety, make sure there is a backup of the DICOM files somewhere else before anonymising.

 - `reg`: Runs image registration only.
 This is useful when batch processing many datasets, we can pre-register all the data and then run the full post-processing later with the option `main`.
 - `main`: Runs the full post-processing, may require manual input if processing for the first time.